 Read this guide thoroughly.
 It contains important safety information.
 Minimum recommended age: Operator: 16 years old.
+Driving tractor requires at least a tractor driving license.
 Keep this Operator's Guide in the vehicle.

 YOUR VEHICLE CAN BE HAZARDOUS TO OPERATE.
 A collision or rollover can occur quickly, if you fail to take proper precautions, even during routine maneuvers such as turning and driving on hills or over obstacles.